Burgers made with vegan meat by Swedish brand Oumph! are now on the menu at Hilton Hotels across the UK.

-Busaba, a London-based Thai chain, just became the first UK restaurant to incorporate Oumph! vegan meats onto its menus.
-Customers can now order Oumph! in the form of plant-based calamari, a vegan version of a Busaba classic.
+The new addition follows on from London-based Thai chain Busaba’s decision to incorporate Oumph! vegan meat onto its menus.
+The chain has served Oumph! in the form of plant-based calamari, a vegan version of a Busaba classic, since early 2018.

 Many vegan meat companies have found success in supplying to restaurants.
 This tactic allows the restaurant to cater to a larger customer base by providing a vegan-friendly option.
 Further, it gives the company more exposure to potential consumers.
 In the US, the Beyond Burger and the Impossible Burger have infiltrated the restaurant world.
 Between the two, the burgers are available in thousands of non-vegan upscale restaurants, pubs, and casual chains nationwide.